-This means that the respondents who gave you a perfect 10 in the NPS survey are also the people likely to talk positively about your business on Facebook and Instagram, or leave 5-star reviews on your Google My Business and Yelp business listings.
+This means that the respondents who gave you a perfect 10 in the NPS survey are also the people likely to talk positively about your business on Facebook and Instagram, or leave 5-star online reviews on your Google My Business and Yelp business listings.

 In short: these are the people whom you should engage with to improve the visibility of your brand and support your word-of-mouth marketing strategy.

 One of the limitations of Net Promoter Scoring is that, for larger organizations, it may be too simplistic of a metric.
 While a basic NPS survey helps your team understand which customers have had a positive, neutral, or negative experience, it won’t necessarily give you the underlying reasons why.

 The methodology works best if paired with a more comprehensive customer feedback system or customer experience analytics program.
 Enterprise brands with multiple business locations that utilize NPS software often add follow-up questions to investigate the customer experience in greater detail.

 Respond to customer feedback.
 You can’t remain silent.
 You have to listen to and acknowledge the Voice of the Customer.
 At the very least, say thank you to those who responded to your NPS survey to voice their opinions and share their experiences.